-To my way of thinking no "cowboy chic" home is complete with a saddle on a stand, and some artistic cowboy gear and horse trappings hanging on the walls.
+To my way of thinking no "cowboy chic" home is complete without a saddle on a stand, and some artistic cowboy gear and horse trappings hanging on the walls.
 Saddles and fancy bridles add a touch of buckaroo class to the ol' rancho.
 That's why I almost always had some Old West antiques for sale with my furniture.
 In this photo (above) taken at the "Cowboy Traditions Show" in Tucson I had a fancy Visalia Saddle and Bridle on the iron stand at the far left.

 Old time slick fork saddles on one of my saddle stands (like the one above) always look good in a family room, den, or even a highfalutin barn.